-During the screening, Dr. Porter performs a thorough visual exam of every part of your mouth.
-With a light and mirror, he looks at your lips, gums, tongue, insides of your cheeks, roof of your mouth and back of your throat.
-He will hold a tongue depressor over your tongue and ask you to say “ahh” to look at areas of your throat.
-He will also feel the area beneath your tongue as well as the skin under your chin or jaw for any nodules, bumps or lumps.
+During the screening, Dr. Porter or Dr. Warren performs a thorough visual exam of every part of your mouth.
+With a light and mirror, they look at your lips, gums, tongue, insides of your cheeks, roof of your mouth and back of your throat.
+They will hold a tongue depressor over your tongue and ask you to say “ahh” to look at areas of your throat.
+They will also feel the area beneath your tongue as well as the skin under your chin or jaw for any nodules, bumps or lumps.

-In addition to visually checking for any abnormalities, Dr. Porter will ask you whether there is any discomfort while he makes physical contact, as that can sometimes indicate a problem.
+In addition to visually checking for any abnormalities, we will ask you whether there is any discomfort while making physical contact, as that can sometimes indicate a problem.

-Dr. Porter will explain what he is doing at every step of the exam; this will help you feel more comfortable and it will also help you learn about the signs and symptoms of oral cancer.
+Drs.
+Porter or Warren will explain what they are doing at every step of the exam; this will help you feel more comfortable and it will also help you learn about the signs and symptoms of oral cancer.
 By being more aware, you can watch out for signs and symptoms in between visits and schedule an appointment if you notice something suspicious.

-Dr. Porter also sees the oral cancer screening as an opportunity to discuss your personal risk factors for oral cancer (e.g., smoking, previous history of the disease) and any concerns you have about your oral health.
+Porter Dental Health Clinic also sees the oral cancer screening as an opportunity to discuss your personal risk factors for oral cancer (e.g., smoking, previous history of the disease) and any concerns you have about your oral health.

 It’s critical to understand that catching oral cancer early offers the best chance at curing it.
-Be diligent about scheduling and attending regular visits with Dr. Porter so he can keep an eye out for potential signs of a problem.
+Be diligent about scheduling and attending regular visits with Porter Dental Health Clinic so we can keep an eye out for potential signs of a problem.